FAQ

 Q: What is the standard depth for buried utilities?

 811 Alaska Digline does not have buried facility depth information.
 Facilities are generally buried according to code requirements at the time of installation.
-Post-installation depth varies due to erosion, ditching, extreme weather conditions (frost heaves, earthquakes, etc.), grading, landscaping, etc. The utilities cannot control are not responsible for what occurs at the site post installation in regards to depth.
-Therefore utilities cannot guarantee the depth of facilities, Excavators are required to hand dig use other soft excavation means within two feet of either side of the buried utility, or if digging deeper than ten feet, hand dig within 30 inches of the outside dimensions of the line.
+Post-installation depth varies due to erosion, ditching, extreme weather conditions (frost heaves, earthquakes, etc.), grading, landscaping, etc. The utilities cannot control and are not responsible for what occurs at the site post-installation in regards to depth.
+Therefore utilities cannot guarantee the depth of facilities, Excavators are required to hand dig or use other soft excavation means within two feet of either side of the buried utility, or if digging deeper than ten feet, hand dig within 30 inches of the outside dimensions of the line.

 Q: I already know where my utilities are buried OR I already know there is nothing buried near where I want to dig.
 Do I still have to call and wait for a locates?